Umami Pot

 Step 4

-Add la-yu to the pan and briefly stir-fry everything together.
+Drizzle la-yu over the bamboo shoots and briefly stir-fry everything together.

 takenoko manma_instruction-5